 That’s it.
 For the first year, that’s all the site did, and that’s all it needed to become profitable.

 I spent only $500 to start CD Baby.
 The first month, I earned back $300.
-But the second month I made $700, and it’s been profitable every month since.
+But the second month I made $700, and it was profitable every month after.

 So no, your idea doesn’t need funding to start.
 You also don’t need an MBA, a particular big client, a certain person’s endorsement, a lucky break, or any other common excuse not to start.